Is the Financial System Fit for Purpose?

 Principal Investigator: Professor Rosa Lastra

 Professor Dr Rosa María Lastra is the Sir John Lubbock Chair in Banking Law and Chair of the Institute of Banking and Finance Law the Centre for Commercial Law Studies (CCLS), Queen Mary University of London.
 She is a member of the Monetary Committee of the International Law Association (MOCOMILA), founding member of the European Shadow Financial Regulatory Committee (ESFRC), research associate of the Financial Markets Group of the London School of Economics and Political Science, member of the European Banking Institute (EBI) and member of the European Law Institute (ELI).
-She is a member of two expert panels of the European Parliament: the Monetary Panel since 2015 and the Banking Union (Resolution) Panel since 2016.
+She is a member of the Monetary Panel of the European Parliament since 2015.

-Co-Investigators: Dr Jason Grant Allen (HU Berlin), Simon Gleeson (Clifford Chance), Dr Michael Kumhof (Bank of England), and Professor Saule T. Omarova (Cornell).
+Co-Investigators: Dr Jason Grant Allen (HU Berlin), Simon Gleeson (Clifford Chance), Dr Michael Kumhof (Bank of England), Professor Saule T. Omarova (Cornell), and Dr Will Bateman (Australian National University).

 What is the relation between “money”, the technology used to create it, and human institutions?
 Whose job is it to define money, and what do we do with competing definitions between the disciplines?
 Where are the weak points in contemporary theories about money?
 What is ignored or neglected?
 Does money evolve over time and differ over societies?